SeatPlan Logo

 What is the best opera for beginners?

 Some of the most famous operas are staged in London every year and are a great place to start because of their recognisable music and stories.
-These include Puccini’s La bohème, about four struggling artists in Paris; Bizet’s tragic tale of jealousy, Carmen, and Mozart's joyful comic opera The Marriage of Figaro.
+These include Puccini’s La bohème, about four struggling artists in Paris; Bizet’s tragic tale of jealousy, Carmen, and Mozart's mischievous comic opera Cosi Fan Tutte.

 Where can I watch opera shows in London?